 “Thunder roars then rolls away only to return seconds later like waves dashing themselves on the seashore.
 The rain descends in torrents and is lashed by the wind.
 Bringing to mind recollections of an English summer…”

-Then our ‘Promised Land’s guide is sadly unable to stop himself with his pun… “Or is it.…a Florence Night-in-(a)-gale?”
+Our ‘Promised Land’s guide is sadly unable to stop himself here with a pun… “Or is it.…a Florence Night-in-(a)-gale?”

 “Florence is non industrial,” my great-grandfather is told “And therefore there are no tall smoky chimneys to pollute the atmosphere and blacken the buildings.
 No slums exist in Florence but some very poor quarters exist.”

 I wonder if Oltrano was one of these areas?
 It looks like it could have been.
 The hipsters are moving in now though.
 Moving into the dilapidated beauty.
 Pushing the aproned old women out.
 We head back into Florence at night.
 It is quieter, the dark streets emptied.
 A man in a cape stands up drinking in an old bar and toasts us with his goblet of black-red wine through the window.
 We eat great pasta and then walk back under Giotto’s campanile, lit up high above us, through the empty square at midnight.
 Gloating at the beauty left for us.
 The Gates of Paradise on the Baptistery, which, again, my grandfather slavers over in his book and which he and my mother and my aunt, unlike us, would have seen in the original.
 The gilded bronze doors of 28 panels of Christ hung from 1422, until they were replaced with copies for their protection in 1990.
 We pass the replica of the finest masterpiece ever created, and head back to our room of 12 bunk beds and no blankets.
 The face of the moon and the vast half orange cup of Florence’s dome glowing through the filthy window.